wp-plugins/collapsing-categories/readme.txt

 IMPORTANT!
 Please deactivate before upgrading, then re-activate the plugin.
-Also, note that in 2.7, adding the widget does not seem to work if you have "show all widgets" selected, but it does if you select "show unused widgets" from the widget editing menu.
+Also, note that in WP 2.7, adding the widget does not seem to work if you have "show all widgets" selected, but it does if you select "show unused widgets" from the widget editing menu.
 Hopefully this will be corrected eventually